Arca/Documentation

 ).settled

-placeTwap / cancelTwap / getTwap / listTwaps
+placeTwap / cancelTwap / getTwap / listTwaps / watchTwap

 TWAP (Time-Weighted Average Price) orders execute a total size over a duration by placing market order slices at regular intervals.
 Duration up to 30 days.
-Active TWAPs are auto-cancelled on account liquidation.
+Active TWAPs are auto-cancelled on account liquidation. cancelTwap is idempotent for terminal-state TWAPs (already completed, cancelled, or failed): it returns the existing record with no error rather than 4xx.

 swift